Sunloid/stopwatchSimplePython/README.md

-Simple Alarm/Stopwatch made with python which does the countdown on the terminal
+Simple Alarm/Stopwatch made with python which does the countdown on the terminal and also gives a notfication upon completion